Data Distribution Service

 The Data Distribution Service (DDS) for real-time systems is an Object Management Group (OMG) machine-to-machine (sometimes called middleware or connectivity framework) standard that aims to enable dependable, high-performance, interoperable, real-time, scalable data exchanges using a publish–subscribe pattern.

-DDS addresses the needs of applications like aerospace and defense, air-traffic control, autonomous vehicles, medical devices, robotics, power generation, simulation and testing, smart grid management, transportation systems, and other applications that require real-time data exchange.
+DDS addresses the real-time data exchange needs of applications within aerospace, defense, air-traffic control, autonomous vehicles, medical devices, robotics, power generation, simulation and testing, smart grid management, transportation systems, and other applications.

 Architecture

 Model

 DDS is a networking middleware that simplifies complex network programming.
 It implements a publish–subscribe pattern for sending and receiving data, events, and commands among the nodes.
 Nodes that produce information (publishers) create "topics" (e.g., temperature, location, pressure) and publish "samples".
 DDS delivers the samples to subscribers that declare an interest in that topic.

 DDS handles transfer chores: message addressing, data marshalling and de-marshalling (so subscribers can be on different platforms from the publisher), delivery, flow control, retries, etc. Any node can be a publisher, subscriber, or both simultaneously.

 The DDS publish-subscribe model virtually eliminates complex network programming for distributed applications.

 DDS supports mechanisms that go beyond the basic publish-subscribe model.
 The key benefit is that applications that use DDS for their communications are decoupled.
 Little design time needs be spent on handling their mutual interactions.
 In particular, the applications never need information about the other participating applications, including their existence or locations.
 DDS transparently handles message delivery without requiring intervention from the user applications, including: